High levels of fear are circulating within the Christian community. This is

-- American churches, like its schools, are relatively safe places.
-There have been 27 murders over the past seven years in or at churches.
+American churches, like its schools, are relatively safe places.
+There have been fewer than 100 murders over the past seven years in or at churches.
 This compares to approximately

 a quarter million homicides at other locations during the same interval.

-As of 2015-JUN the three most recent murders at churches were:
+As of 2017-NOV the five most recent murders at churches were:

 non-Christian sanctuary -- the Tennessee Valley Unitarian Universalist

 Church in Knoxville TN.
 The perpetrator was a person who objected to the

 faith group's liberal views in general and their attitude towards homosexuals

 The 2009 assassination of Dr. George TIller, an abortion provider, inside the Reformation Lutheran Church, in Kansas City, KS.